drdaemos/xc5-docs/en/design_changes/making_your_custom_widget_cached.md

 # Implementation

-Imagine a situation that we have added a [custom sidebar widget]({{ baseurl_lang }}/design_changes/creating_sidebar_menu_in_customer_area.html).
+Imagine a situation that we have added a {% link "custom sidebar widget" rkf_sbnmP %}.
 We know that this widget never changes, that is why we can generate its content (HTML code) only once and then insert this HTML code without running PHP process.
 Let us mark this widget as available for cache.

-1. Before we get started install the module from [here](Creating-sidebar-menu-in-customer-area_7505759.html#Creatingsidebarmenuincustomerarea-Modulepack).
+1. Before we get started install the module from {% link "here" Creating-sidebar-menu-in-customer-area_7505759.html#Creatingsidebarmenuincustomerarea-Modulepack %}.
 2. In order to mark a widget as available for caching you should simply add the `isCacheAvailable()` to your viewer class as follows:

     {% highlight php %}{% raw %}